As I said in this blog, FTE-dev is often worse off than contractors.

 Employer claim they prefer employees staying longer rather than shorter.
 That’s blatant propaganda.
 In reality, some employers wish some old timers to leave on their own, to make way for younger, cheaper fresh blood .
 GS annual 5% cull in peacetime is widely-reported in WSJ, Independent...
 A few common motivations:

 - Old timers are sometimes perceived as obstacles to change, to be removed.

 - some employers believe younger, newer workers are cheaper and more motivated on average

-- Whenever a new manager comes in he would bring in his old friends, otherwise he is weak.
+- Whenever a new manager comes in he would bring in his old friends, otherwise he is seen as weak.

 Down turn?
 All hell breaks loose.
 Rather than protecting you, your long service track record may make you vulnerable.
 You may be seen as an opportunity to “replenish fresh blood”.
 In contrast, the less-productive but newer colleagues may show potential, and the hiring manager don’t want to look bad — hiring then firing new guys.
-In other words, it’s sometimes safer for the manager to sacrifice an old timer than a recent new hire.
+In other words, it’s sometimes safer for the manager to sacrifice an old timer than a recent new hire — consider my GS experience.
 This is different from my Stirt experience.

 My personal biased conclusions —

 - no such thing as long service recognition.
 No such thing as two-way commitment.